mahi-su/Enter-Week-1/README.md

 ---

 ## 👩‍💻 Developed by
 **Mahesh Modugu**
 B.Tech CSE (AIML)
 Roll No: 23U11A6671
-Under *AICTE – Edunet Virtual Internship Program*
+AICTE – Edunet Virtual Internship Program

 ---

 ## 📜 License
-This project is licensed under the **MIT License** — free to use, modify, and distribute with attribution.
+This project is licensed under the **MIT License**.
-See the [LICENSE](./LICENSE) file for details.
+You are free to use, modify, and distribute this project with attribution.